Dushess0/MyFirstGame/README.md

 You can use my spritesheets for free, however i would like to receive some info about way you are using it.

+If you have any questions or propositions please write me via Telegram @Dushess0 .
+Thanks You!